"With the Lord a day is like a thousand years and a thousand years are like a day."

 Religion or kingdom?

-"It is easier for a camel to go through the eye of a needle than for a rich person to enter the kingdom of God"
+"It is easier for a camel to go through the eye of a needle than for a rich person to enter the kingdom of God."

 Religion is constructed by human beings, not by Christ.
-In fact, religion tends to divide the one Body of Christ into warring factions.
-When you follow the teachings of Jesus, you will find out that he is bringing a kingdom instead of selling a religion. the kingdom of God is the restoration of the relationship God intended between God and humans, which was interrupted by the disobedience of Adam and Eve.
-In the kingdom , love prevails over hate, lust, greed, envy, and selfishness.
-God provides our needs, we just have to follow his teaching.
-Those that believe in the kingdom and strive to follow, will have eternal life with God and all the believers who have gone before.
+In fact, religion often divides the one Body of Christ into warring factions.
+When you follow the teachings of Jesus, you will discover that he is bringing a kingdom, not selling a religion.
+The kingdom of God is the restoration of the relationship God intended between Himself and humanity, a relationship that was interrupted by the disobedience of Adam and Eve.

 "The kingdom is inside of you and it is outside of you.
 When you come to know yourselves, then you will be known, and you will realize that you are the son of the living Father."